whitneyburton/portfolios/students/1505/dmitry-vizersky/20151002-dmitry-vizersky-m3.markdown

 ### Giving Feedback

 filled out every single survey, except 1, and tried to give constructive feedback.
 Marla and Lovisa were my teamates for the pivot.
 I submitted earnest detailed feedback for both of them.
 I also took time to navigate Adam's personal project and provide detailed feedback on ways to improve user experience.

 ### Playing a Part

 * Welcomed 1508 at World Of Beer and tried not to scare them too much
-* Guided Sikhar in the right direction with bubble*sort
+* Guided Sikhar in the right direction with BubbleSort
-* Early in the module, Consoled Marlo on the hardships of M*1 and how to not take things too seriously
+* Early in the module, Consoled Marlo on the hardships of M-1 and how to not take things too seriously
 * Every week, invited a hand full of different fellow Turing students to lunch
 * Had lunch with at least 25% of Turing students, and almost 100% with Rob
 * For Traffic Spy, helped Regis build and sort a Hash of payload url's
 * Helped many fellow students with CSS issues
-* Made myself available for help to many students
+* Made myself available for help

 ## Review